April 19, 2026 · By Alex Morgan

 You are a buyer's agent.
 The home inspection revealed the following issues: [PASTE INSPECTION BULLET POINTS].
 Generate a negotiation strategy memo for my client that categorizes items into (1) safety/structural — must address, (2) moderate — worth negotiating, and (3) cosmetic — skip.
 For category 1 and 2, draft suggested request language for the repair addendum.

-[PRO TIP] Paste only the summary bullet points from the inspection report — not the full 40-page PDF.
-ChatGPT performs better with structured, concise inputs.
-Agents who pre-organize inspection items into a bullet list before prompting report significantly better output quality.
+[PRO TIP] Paste only the summary bullet points — not the full 40-page PDF.
+ChatGPT works better with clean, structured inputs.
+Agents who organize inspection items into a bullet list before prompting consistently report better output.

 Limitation: ChatGPT cannot assess the actual severity of structural issues.
-A licensed inspector or contractor should confirm the categorization of any item flagged as safety-related.
-Use the AI output as a starting framework, not a final determination.
+A licensed inspector or contractor should confirm any item flagged as safety-related.
+Use the AI output as a starting framework, not a final call.

 Prompt 9: Compelling Offer Cover Letter for Tight Inventory